-What makes a Eurovision winner?
+Do the saddest songs win Eurovision?

 Unexpectedly, perhaps, melancholia sells: in eight of the last 12 contests, winners have been sadder than the average song.

-And yes, in case you're wondering, last year's winner Salvador's Sobral's Amar Pelos Dois is the saddest-sounding winning song - although you probably didn't need data to tell you that.
+And yes, in case you're wondering, last year's winner Salvador Sobral's Amar Pelos Dois is the saddest-sounding winning song - although you probably didn't need data to tell you that.

 Eurovision songs have been consistently getting more melancholy, and this year's entries are a full 30% sadder than in 2006.